yosr-boo/yosr-boo/README.md

 Welcome to my GitHub profile.
 I’m passionate about data, analytics, and transforming numbers into meaningful insights.
 Here’s a little about me:

 - 👀 **I’m interested in:** Data Analytics, Machine Learning, Business Intelligence, Market Research, and AI-driven projects.
-- 🌱 **I’m currently learning:** Advanced Data Analytics techniques, Machine Learning models with Python and R, and SQL.
+- 🌱 **I’m currently learning:** Advanced Data Analytics techniques, Machine Learning models with Python and R.
 - ⚡ **Fun fact:** I’ve lived, studied, and worked in three different countries (US, Canada, and now Italy), blending my love for data with multicultural experiences!

 ## 🧰 Skills & Tools